arendjr/laces.js/README.md

-The state machine is called implicit because the state is defined (implicitly) by the set of properties that will be assigned to it (as opposed to how a typical final state machine* works).
+The state machine is called implicit because the state is defined (implicitly) by the set of properties that will be assigned to it (as opposed to how a typical finite state machine* works).

 *) See: http://en.wikipedia.org/wiki/Finite-state_machine